 Advantages of Geothermal Heating The fall season is a good reminder that it's time to begin thinking about the task of heating your home during the winter months.
 According to the Department of Energy, the typical family in the United States spends roughly $1,900 a year on their utilities.
 Unfortunately, a large portion of that energy gets wasted.
 The secret to saving energy and money is to search for energy efficient improvements for your home.
 A Rochester geothermal home comfort system taps into the abundant source of free solar heat energy trapped in the earth.
 It uses a series of pipes (also known as an earth loop) buried in the ground to move that heat into a home during the winter.
 According to the professionals at WaterFurnace, most systems can be easily installed in either new or retrofit situations.
 In addition to the ground loop (either horizontal or vertical), the system also requires ductwork to distribute conditioned air through the Rochester home or business.
-Although the initial investment in a geothermal system may be more than the investment in a standard system, the long-term return on that investment makes it worthwhile.
+Although the initial investment in a geothermal system may be greater than the investment in a standard system, the long-term return on that investment makes it worthwhile.
 The energy source is both free and renewable, and the typical system lifespan exceeds 24 years—compared to 15 years for a regular system.
 For most homes, the payments connected with installing the new system will be totally covered by the monthly savings from having an energy-efficient geothermal system.
 In fact, the Environmental Protection Agency (EPA) deems geothermal one of the most efficient heating and cooling systems available.
 Installation of a geothermal system starts with a visit from your Rochester geothermal dealer.
 The dealer will measure your house, calculate your heating and cooling needs and assess your property to decide the best location for your loop system.
 If your home doesn't have a preexisting duct system, your geothermal dealer can simply retrofit your home and provide one.
 Once installed, a geothermal system needs less maintenance than a standard heating and cooling system and runs more efficiently, delivering an amazing five units of energy per one unit of electrical energy used.
 That converts to a 500 percent efficiency rating and savings up to 70 percent for heating, cooling and hot water expenses.
 Another benefit -- geothermal systems use no fossil fuel and give off no carbon dioxide, carbon monoxide or other greenhouse gases.
 Homeowners experience added comfort, enhanced indoor air quality and less noise as they lessen their carbon footprint.
-To find a geothermal system that suits your needs, contact Van Hee Mechanical today or talk to one of our experts at [[phone]].
+To find a geothermal system that suits your needs, contact Van Hee Mechanical today or talk to one of our experts at 585-545-4096.